-Net interest income (FTE) during the year ended December 31, 2020 increased \$526,000 or 0.2% to \$258,796,000 compared against \$258,270,000 during the year ended December 31, 2019.
-The relatively unchanged amount of net interest income is reflective of the declining rate environment during the year ended December 31, 2020, as total average loan balances increased by approximately \$534,912,000 in 2020, and excluding PPP loans, average loan balances increased by approximately \$250,586,000 compared to December 31, 2019.
-The yield on interest earning assets was 4.11% and 4.74% for the year ended December 31, 2020 and 2019, respectively.
-This 63 basis point decrease in total earning asset yield was primarily attributable to a 33 basis point decrease in non-PPP loan yields and a 75 basis point decrease in yields on total investments.
-Of the 33 basis point decrease in yields on loans, a 32 basis point decline was attributable to decreases in market rates, offset partially by 1 basis point from the accretion of purchased loans.
-The decreases in yields on earning assets are consistent with decreased funding expenses as the costs of total interest bearing liabilities decreased 17 basis points to 0.25% during the year ended December 31, 2020, as compared to 0.42% for the year ended December 31, 2019.
-During the same period, costs associated with interest bearing deposits decreased by 15 basis points to 0.18% as compared to 0.33% in the prior year.
-The decrease in interest expense for the year ended December 31, 2020, as compared to the trailing year, was due largely to the decreased rate environment benefiting both the interest-bearing deposit expense.
+Net interest income (FTE) during the year ended December 31, 2021 increased \$13,814,000 or 5.3% to \$272,610,000 compared against \$258,796,000 during the year ended December 31, 2020.
+The increase amount of net interest income reflects growth in total average loan balances outstanding during 2021, which increased by \$229,796,000 or 4.9% from December 31, 2020.
+The yield on interest earning assets was 3.65% and 4.11% for the years ended December 31, 2021 and 2020, respectively.
+This 46 basis point decrease in total earning asset yield was primarily attributable to a 23 basis point decrease in non-PPP loan yields and a 66 basis point decrease in yields on total investments.
+Of the 23 basis point decrease in yields on loans, a 21 basis point decline was attributable to decreases in market rates, in addition to 2 basis points from the accretion of purchased loans.
+The costs of total interest bearing liabilities decreased 12 basis points to 0.13% during the year ended December 31, 2021, as compared to 0.25% for the year ended December 31, 2020.
+During the same period, costs associated with interest bearing deposits decreased by 10 basis points to 0.08% as compared to 0.18% in the prior year.
+The decrease in interest expense for the year ended December 31, 2021, as compared to the trailing year, was due largely to the decreased rate environment benefiting both the interest-bearing deposit expense and other borrowings interest expense.

 For more information related to loan interest income, including loan purchase discount accretion, see the Summary of Average Balances, Yields/Rates and Interest Differential and Note 27 to the consolidated financial statements at Part II, Item 8 of this report.
-The "Yield" and "Volume/Rate" tables shown below are useful in illustrating and quantifying the developments that affected net interest income during 2021 and 2020.
+The "Yield" and "Volume/Rate" tables shown below are useful in illustrating and quantifying the developments that affected net interest income during 2022 and 2021.